MarcoMuellner/PyMesaHandler/README.md

 datatypes.
 It will even check if the parameter is available through the Mesa defaults and if the type of the data you want to assign is the correct one.
+- **Includes the full capabilities of MesaReader**: MesaReader is included as a submodule of this code, and therefore provides it's full capabilities.
+Further integration is also part of future development.
 ## Getting started
 PyMesaHandler is available through pip.
 To install simply call